edadma/uni/README.md

 ### Data Types

-Uni has just four fundamental types that compose to create everything:
+Uni has five fundamental types that compose to create everything:

 | Type | Example | Description |
 |------|---------|-------------|